 The University of Wisconsin La Crosse distributes a notice of the availability of this report by October 1 of each year.
-The Department of Education issued an extension of the ASR deadline to December 31, 2020 due to the COVID-19 pandemic.
 Anyone may obtain a paper copy of this report by contacting the Student Life Office at 608-785-8062 or by visiting www.uwlax.edu/police/annual-security-report/.